5 Lessons from Google’s Search Quality Rating Guidelines

 The more recognisable your Expertise, Authority and Trust, the more likely you are to receive the ‘Highest’ PQ rating.

-Lesson 4: How to build a very positive reputation for the website and the author of the content
+4. Have a very positive reputation for the website and the author of the content

 Reputation informs E-A-T, so raters are required to check for signs of positive or negative reputation for every site they evaluate.